Hungarian Academy of Sciences Research Award (All Disciplines)

 Conduct research in any area of interest, preferably in collaboration with Hungarian scholars employed in the Hungarian Academy of Sciences' Centres of Excellence ("MTA Centres of Excellence").

-The scholar may also take part in other activities within the scholar community of the research units awarded with the "MTA Centre of Excellence" title such as faculty training and curriculum development, meeting with Fulbright alumni, doing community outreach, engaging with the local English-speaking community, being available to local media and pursuing their own interests.
+The scholar may also take part in other activities within the scholar community of the research units awarded with the "MTA Centre of Excellence" qualification, such as faculty training and curriculum development, meeting with Fulbright alumni, conducting community outreach, engaging with the local English-speaking community, being available to local media and pursuing their own interests.

 The Scholar may also have the opportunity to give guest lectures at Hungarian universities if invited.

-THe Hungarian research units awarded with the "MTA Centres of Excellence" title currently consist of fifteen outstanding research centers and institutes.
+The Hungarian research units awarded with the "MTA Centres of Excellence" qualification currently consist of numerous outstanding research centers and institutes.
 They rank among the best research institutes in Europe.

 The Flex Award is designed for scholars who require multiple visits to the host country.
 This option allows grants to be conducted over two or three short segments.
 Applicants must select Flex in the application form, and clearly describe their plans for Flex in their project statement, including a project timeline.
 Flex grantees may be asked to give public talks, mentor students, and otherwise engage with the host-country academic community.

 The award is open to all disciplines and affiliations are dependent on specializations.

 For those interested In the Research Centre for Natural Sciences, researchers participate in the most up-to-date, cutting-edge international research topics.
 The Centre welcomes researchers in all areas, but especially in the following fields: brain imaging, materials and environmental chemistry, cognitive neuroscience and psychology, organic chemistry, enzymology.

 Research will be conducted in English, no Hungarian language proficiency is required.

 $3,100 per month for researchers.